quilix/fast-notes/linux-sound-architecture.md

 ### Cambridge Audio: USB Audio Part 4: Optimising Windows.
 [6]

+Fantastic !
+It explains some problems that exist in Windows with the sound.
+We supose the same kind of problems may exist in Linux.

+It also explain how to avoid them and why use foobar.

 ### Audio on Linux: The End of a Golden Age?
 [7]

 3:48 Starts with the history of sound